Taoist-Labs/seedao-seed/contracts/README.md

 ## prepare for development/deploy

-before development/deploy, you need to create a `.env` file in the root directory of the project, you can copy `.env.example` and rename it to `.env`, then fill in the corresponding parameters.
+before development and deploy, you need to copy `.env.example` and rename it to `.env`, then fill in the corresponding parameters.

+- `PRIVATE_KEY` is the private key of the account used to deploy the contract

 ## Run tests